-References: Application information; Referral response from the Stanislaus County Department of Public Works dated January 31, 2025; Stanislaus County General Plan and Support Documentation1.
+References: Application information; Referral response from the Stanislaus County Department of Public Works dated January 31, 2025; Stanislaus County General Plan and Support Documentation.

 XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE - Potentially Less Than Less Than No Impact Significant Impact Significant With Mitigation Included Significant Impact a) Does the project have the potential to sub degrade the quality of the env substantially reduce the habitat of a fish of species, cause a fish or wildlife population below self-sustaining levels, threaten to e plant or animal community, substantially r number or restrict the range of a rare or en plant or animal or eliminate important exa the major periods of California hi prehistory? ronment, or wildlife n to drop iminate a educe the dangered amples of Х b) Does the project have impacts that are inlimited, but cumulatively considerable" means incremental effects of a project are conwhen viewed in connection with the effect projects, the effects of other current projects.) iderable? that the siderable ts of past Х c) Does the project have environmental effective will cause substantial adverse effects of beings, either directly or indirectly? х
+MANDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
+X b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) x c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? x

 Discussion: The project includes demolition of existing site improvements and adding two parcels to the development footprint of an approved but not-yet-constructed glass storage facility.
-The two added parcels are proposed to be developed with pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
+The two added parcels are proposed to be developed with a storm drainage basin and pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
 No new construction is proposed as part of this project.

 Mirroring existing operations at the Gallo Glass Company campus to the south and west, the project site's hours of operations will be 24-hours per-day, daily, year-round.
 Due to the site usage proposed as exclusively storage, the project site will be primarily unmanned, with only one employee expected to be on-site at any given time, accessing for maintenance, pick-ups, or deliveries of glass.
-The development anticipates 30-60 truck trips per-day, over the course of a 24-hour period; however, no new trips, employees, or changes in hours of operation are associated with this project, which is adding two parcels to the development footprint and consolidating the overall 31-parcel development site under one zoning district.
+The previously approved development anticipatesd 30-60 truck trips per-day, over the course of a 24-hour period; however, no new trips, employees, or changes in hours of operation are associated with this project, which is adding two parcels to the development footprint and consolidating the overall 31-parcel development site under one zoning districtof the Gallo Glass facility.